BrunoSantanaS/Data-Integrator/financial-ftp-app/README.md

 ├── configs
 │   └── ftp
 │       └── config.txt
+│       └── client1    <- Simulates an FTP server
+│       └── client2    <- Simulates an FTP server
+│       └── client3    <- Simulates an FTP server
+|
 ├── scripts
 │   └── start.sh
 └── README.md
 ```

+*Note: The client directories (client1, client2, client3) are abstracted for demo purposes to simulate different FTP servers from various sources.*

+# 3. Instalation

+This section provides information on how to run the service using Docker

-## Prerequisites
+## 3.1.
+Prerequisites

 - Docker installed on your machine
 - Docker Compose installed

-## Getting Started
+## 3.2.
+Getting Started

-To get started with the Financial FTP Application, follow these steps:
+To get started with the Financial FTP Server Application, follow these steps:

 1. **Clone the repository:**